postgresml/postgresml/pgml-docs/docs/user_guides/predictions/batch.md

 ## Collecting Results

 Batch predictions have to be fetched in a subquery or a CTE because they are using the `array_agg()` aggregate.
-To get the results back in a easily usable form, `pgml.predict_batch()` returns a `setof` result instead of a normal array, and that can be then built into a table:
+To get the results back in an easily usable form, `pgml.predict_batch()` returns a `setof` result instead of a normal array, and that can be then built into a table:

 === "SQL"